“As an Amazon Associate, I earn from qualifying purchases. Without Any Extra Cost to You!”

 So, before you get deeper into the troubleshooting problem, it’s advisable to start by rebooting the device; it could solve the antenna issue with your Sirius satellite radio.

-We recommend powering off the radio and then wait for at least 30 seconds before turning back the satellite radio.
+We recommend powering off the radio and then waiting for at least 30 seconds before turning back the satellite radio.
 Performing this action may restart your antenna and sometimes correct the problem.

 You don’t have to struggle tuning for your favorite station, yet the antenna is problematic.